| Algebra Coach Exercises |

 Simplify each term using the properties of exponents.

-It is a good idea to show this “baby step” distribution where the second multinomial is kept together. ![]()
+It is a good idea to show this “baby step” expansion where the second multinomial is kept together. ![]()

 Combine the like terms.